 3. The Contractor Doesn’t Provide a Detailed Bid

 If a potential contractor makes the grade on price and professionalism, they could still lose you during the bidding process.
 Andrey recommends that any successful bid will include lots of important details, including “what they’re going to be doing, where they’ll be working, and the specific products they’re quoting.”

 After obtaining your bid, Google the name of any products listed to learn more about their quality and overall customer satisfaction levels.
 If you can’t find the product online, it could indicate that it’s a lower quality item that might meet your budget, but could provide little long-term value.

 Something that many less-than-stellar contractors also conveniently leave out of their bids is what happens if extra work is required.
 As mentioned above, it’s extraordinarily common to encounter unexpected speed bumps along the way, and if there isn’t a clear plan to address them, it could cost you thousands more than you were expecting.

-Pro tip: While Andrey told us there aren’t any warranty minimums that apply across the board (it largely depends on the product), he recommends no less than a 2-year warranty on painting, and 5 years on roofs and siding.
+While Andrey told us there aren’t any warranty minimums that apply across the board (it largely depends on the product), he recommends no less than a 2-year warranty on paint, and 5 years on roofs and siding.

 What about those lifetime warranties you always hear advertised?

 In general, Andrey recommends avoiding contractors that use lifetime installation warranties to distinguish themselves from the competition.
 Why?
 Basically, because true lifetime warranties could bankrupt an independent contractor if they were forced to repair their work for free, forever.